-Basis for Unmodified Opinions
+Basis for Opinion

-I conducted my audit of the governmental activities, the business-type activities and each major fund in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+I conducted my audit of the governmental activities, the business-type activities, the aggregate discretely presented component unit and each major fund in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
-I am required to be independent of the Town of Coyle, Oklahoma, and to meet my other ethical responsibilities, in accordance with the relevant ethical requirements relating to my audit.
-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my disclaimer and qualified audit opinions.
+I am required to be independent of the Town, and to meet my other ethical responsibilities, in accordance with the relevant ethical requirements relating to my audit.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinions.